spiwokv/Fourier-Transform-Understanding-by-R/1D_FT/README.md

 ```
 ![Fig3](fig3.png)

 Now let's try to decompose this mixture of tones.
-In real life you can do it by a spectral analyser at your HiFi set or on your MP3 player software.
-HiFi set or MP3 player software often contains a spectral analyser which plots a content of low and high frequency sounds in your music.
+In real life you can do it by a spectral analyzer at your HiFi set or on your MP3 player software.
+HiFi set or MP3 player software often contains a spectral analyzer which plots a content of low and high frequency sounds in your music.
 In order to do this in R we will look at a product of two sine wave, for example `y1` and `y2`:

 ```R
 plot(x, y1*y2, ylim=c(-2,2), type="l")